mgechev/angularjs-style-guide/README.md

 * Use `$resource` instead of `$http` when possible.
 The higher level of abstraction will save you from redundancy.
 * Use an AngularJS pre-minifier ([ng-annotate](https://github.com/olov/ng-annotate)) for preventing problems after minification.
 * Don't use globals.
 Resolve all dependencies using Dependency Injection, this will prevent bugs and monkey patching when testing.
+* Use Immediately Invoked Function Expression (IIFE) to avoid globals
 	```javascript
 	//How many globals do you see here??? (hint - 3)
 	var app = angular